determined-ai/determined/tools/slurm/README.md

 **On branch `main` and `release/rc` branches, these jobs always run without needing to set the `ci-run-allgcp` label.**

 The following test suites currently run only on hardware.
 They do not run successfully with `make slurmcluster` and thus are not executed via GCP as part of the CI/CD gate:
-  - `test-e2e-slurm-gpu`: Test is skipped because the compute instance that the tests run on do not have any GPUs.
   - `test-e2e-slurm-misconfigured`: This test could be made to work, but requires passing in a misconfigured `master.yaml` to the launcher on GCP, which could be tedious.
   - `test-e2e-slurm-preemption-quarantine`: Currently runs on znode as a part of the nightly test suite.
   - `test-e2e-slurm-restart`: Dependent upon znode configuration, so not worth testing on GCP.